Overview

 When a user's role is selected to be sent to the tool provider, their course role in Learn 9 is mapped to zero, one or more roles recognised by LTI:

-This section detemines which LTI roles (columns) are sent for each course role (rows).
+This section determines which LTI roles (columns) are sent for each course role (rows).
 The table will also include a row for each custom course role if the option to configure these separately has been selected on the System Settings page (see above); when the option is not selected.

 Sample data settings page - role mappings section